The best Intel processors for home use are quite budget friendly and get the minimum job done fairly well.

 With the current generation (8th), the Intel processors have certainly become fairly more powerful than their predecessors.

+The i3 processors can have 2 to 4 cores depending on the model.
 For example, the basic Core i3 from the 7th generation i.e Core i3-7100 only featured 2 cores.
 However, the latest Core i3-8100 is a quad core processors.

 Therefore, the Core i3s of the current generation have certainly become an overkill for basic home use.